DONSA/phabriport/README.md

 - Recipient Address
 - Sender Email

+You can also set up a default email signature in AppleScript:
+`set message signature of newMessage to signature "Signature #1"`

-The shortcut to execute the command is **⇧ + ⌘ + p**
+The shortcut to execute the command is **⇧ + ⌘ + p**.

-If you don't have Alfred, you can still run the phabriport.php in the source folder and copy the result to your clipboard.
+If you don't have Alfred, you can still run the **phabriport.php** file in the source folder and copy the result to your clipboard.

 About